Peracek/achtung-die-kurve/README.md

 ## Technical Details

 - Built with vanilla JavaScript, HTML5 Canvas, and CSS
+- WebRTC peer-to-peer connections via PeerJS for mobile controllers
+- No server required (PeerJS cloud handles signaling only)
-- No dependencies or build process required
+- No build process required
 - Works in all modern browsers
-- Object-oriented architecture with separate classes for Players, Tokens, and Game Manager
+- Object-oriented architecture with separate classes for Players, Tokens, Controller Manager, and Game Manager

 ## Game Rules